 You can join AAMC CHARGE by sending an email with your name, institution, title, and contact information.
-Participants will also receive our monthly newsletter, Health Equity Research Update.
+Participants will also receive our monthly newsletter, the AAMC Health Equity Research and Policy Update.

 2019 Health Equity Call for Research Awardees

 The AAMC has just concluded the first ever 2019 Health Equity Call for Research and would like to acknowledge and congratulate the following four awardees, who will receive access to data from the AAMC Consumer Survey of Health Care Access to answer cutting-edge research questions to facilitate solutions to health and health care disparities.